Midwife in the Tire Swing

 “Jump off the roof to see if I could fly?
 No. I never test my delusions.
 I have them and that is enough.”

 Mechanics and not artists, the county engineers were content to get privies out of the yard and water through the pipes if not up the stairs.
 The latest bearer of the Bradshaw name was not a city planner and had likewise not read of the brighter future Better Homes and Gardens had mapped out for its subscribers.
 When one’s final illness left one confined watercressless to an upstairs bedroom, it was assumed there would be a dutiful child to do the grocery shopping and empty bedpans.
 In the pounding heat of high Augusts yet to come, watercresses, pulled cold and wet from the spring, would become a distant regret.
-Eggs boiled and peeled for picnic salads, last year’s elderberry wine extracted from the root cellar became the stuff of legend—and only lunch without the watercresses.
+Eggs boiled and peeled for picnic salads, last year’s elderberry wine extracted from the root cellar became the stuff of legend—likewise lunch with watercresses.

 As an afterthought a dike had been poured with marine cement, between the plugged freshet and the Hobart cellar walls.
 The underground spring, its flow diverted, dug a gully one hundred yards from the house.
 Each September the gully deepened and widened, covering the state road with silt and runoff from the vegetable garden.
 An apple tree—a Northern Spy—had toppled in, its roots exposed to the sky.
 The expanding gully eventually ate away at the septic leaching field and Lucy’s sewage now flowed down the gully and into the road.
 Sunrise Septic was called and Billy Bradshaw clucked and scribbled on his clipboard.
 There would have to be a pump.
 Billy Bradshaw’s reputation for lavish septic surveys had preceded him.
-“Christ, doesn’t he just love pumping shit uphill,” rumbled Lucian Hobart, Old Doxology’s son.
+“Christ, don’t he just love pumping shit uphill,” rumbled Lucian Hobart, Old Doxology’s son.

 next chapter »